grpc/proposal/L82-core-event-engine.md

 ## Background

-gRPC-core and its wrapped languages rely internally on an event management framework called iomgr.
+gRPC Core and its wrapped languages rely internally on an event management framework called iomgr.
 A small collection of homegrown, platform-specific implementations exist, allowing I/O functionality to be customized to the various platforms that gRPC supports (IOCP is used on Windows, epoll on Linux,